Skip to main content

 Faculty and graduate students are engaged in a number of significant and interesting research projects, funded both externally and internally.
 Some of these include the following: evolutionary and biochemical ecology; plant and animal systematics; bioinformatics; evolutionary and conservation biology; molecular evolution; phylogeography; population, community, and ecosystem ecology; biogeochemistry; evolution of development; marine and freshwater biology; biological science education; environmental science; and conservation of rare species.

-Tuition assistance is also offered for both the MS and PhD degrees.
-Tuition support is offered for Fall and Winter semesters for 2 years for MS students: Latter-day Saint students receive $1,500/semester, and non-Latter-day Saint students receive $5,620/semester.
+Scholarships.
+Tuition assistance is offered to both our MS and PhD students.
+Tuition support is offered for Fall and Winter semesters for 2 years for MS students: Latter-day Saint students receive $1,500/semester, and non-Latter-day Saint students receive $5,708/semester.
 PhD students are granted a full tuition scholarship for all semesters enrolled for up to 5 years.